mohit-dubey66/Hindian/README.md

-# Hindian
-Hindian - A Language Based in Hindi
+# Hindian - A Language Based in Hindi
 It's a Hinglish based programming language specially built for kids who understand little English and more of Hindi.